-The Company has also considered Brexit's current and potential impact on the Company.
-Whilst the portfolio of the Company may not be facing any significant risk, the Company itself faces some uncertainty leading up to Brexit with regards to potential regulatory or tax changes.
+The Directors have also considered Brexit's current and potential impact on the Group.
+Whilst the portfolio of the Group may not be facing any significant risk, the Group itself faces some uncertainty leading up to Brexit with regards to potential regulatory or tax changes.
 The majority of the Group's portfolio is denominated in United States Dollar and the Company has entered into derivative contracts to manage the exposure to foreign currency on existing assets.
-Therefore the Board has concluded that this event does not represent a principal risk to the Company.
+Therefore, the Board has concluded that this event does not represent a principal risk to the Company or the Group.

-Discussion on the Company's risk management and internal controls is on page 40.
+Discussion on the Company's risk management and internal controls is on page 44.